dpays/esteem8app.github.io/docs/work-the-system/strategies/development-strategies/Developement-strategy.md

  * Edit profile.
  * Post something.
  * More (Nearly all features that steemit purpose)
-* Open ESTEEM8 tag channel ("esteem8.channel" or "esteem8-channel")
+* Open ESTEEM8 tag channel
   * "esteem8-blog"
   * "esteem8-news" (maybe)
-  * "esteem8-new-features" (new features channel for developpers)
+  * "esteem8-features" (new features channel for developpers)
-  * Other tag (channel) can be open as needed
+  * Other tag as needed
 * Open ESTEEM8 publications in-app used (Native publications integration where comments are by exemple a feature proposal and also purpose to up-vote the publication in question.
 Interactions on these they will add value to application on the steem network.)
   * "ESTEEM8 Tags proposal" (This is a publication where comments are first content type (Image, Video, ...)
 Then second level comment that are posted represent the tag proposed, they will be sorted by value and displayed in a third tabs in "select-tag-dialog")
   * "ESTEEM8 Features proposal"